Dorkreamer/osu-updater/README.md

 This works as a launcher, you'll just execute this and if there's an update available, it will automatically download it for you before launching the game.

 # How it works
 It checks the [official osu!
-GitHub repo](https://github.com/ppy/osu/) for new releases everytime you start the game and if the latest version doesn't match your current one, it'll download the .AppImage for the most recent release of the game.
+GitHub repo](https://github.com/ppy/osu/) for new releases everytime you start this launcher and if the latest version doesn't match your current one, it'll download the .AppImage for the most recent release of the game.